Skip to content

 2. Install and launch the Chrome Remote Desktop app.

-3. Sign in with the same Google account configured with a Chrome computer if required.
+3. Sign in with the same Google account.

 Remote Access Computer on Phone with Chrome Remote Desktop

-5. Enter the PIN that you had set up in the earlier section.
+5. Enter the PIN you had set up while setting up.

 Enter PIN to connect the Chrome Remote DesktopIf it’s on your PC and device, you may also checkmark the Don’t ask for a PIN again box.

-6. Hit the Connect button and the connection shall be established within a few seconds.
+6. Hit the Connect button and the connection will be established within a few seconds.

 You may now directly control your host from this second device (in this case, a smartphone).